retrodump/VidMeAPI/README.md

 * `--write-description` - Writes the description of the video to 'title.description'.
 * `--write-comments` - Writes the top-level comments to 'title.comments'.
 In the future, I need to make this write JSON instead of a custom format.
 Just dump the comment meta with a key of comment_id.
 * `--write-thumbnail` - Writes the thumbnail of the video to 'title.jpg'.
-* `--info-json` - Writes the video's meta to 'title.info.json'.
+* `--write-info-json` - Writes the video's meta to 'title.info.json'.
+* `--no-download` - Don't download the video.

 Examples: